-Our “Preferred Customer Program” provides two (2) HVAC service calls per year.
+Our membership plans provide two (2) HVAC service calls per year.
 This mirrors the recommended service schedule of the Environmental Protection Agency’s Energy Star program, which promotes energy efficiency nationwide.
 For your part, the EPA recommends you change your air handler’s AC filter once a month.
 If you don’t know how, our technician will gladly show you how to perform this important task.
 We are ready to help if you need an AC system tune-up.

 Air conditioners and heat pumps remove heat and moisture from the air.
 Warm indoor air passes over a coil that is cooled by the refrigerant inside.
 As the outdoor compressor transfers the heat and moisture to the outside, the air handler removes dust and pollutants via an AC filter and circulate the cool air for improved air quality and comfort.

 There is no one-size-fits-all answer to that question.
 You know from the previous question that a 10-year old system is less energy efficient; so are you interested in lowering your utility bill.
 If so, it may be time for a new installation.
 Other considerations would be whether your system requires more frequent service calls and AC repairs, or has the unit become noisier due to internal wear and tear.

 A SEER (seasonal energy efficiency ratio) is a calculation that determines the amount of cooling your AC will provide based on each dollar spent for electricity.
 For example, a new unit with a 13 SEER (the new standard) represents a 30% increase in energy efficiency compared to a 10 SEER (the old standard) central air conditioner or heat pump.